-- (D) The results of the most recent review by the Secretary and the financial audit.
-The FY 2014 financial audit was accepted and approved in February 2015. - (E) The percentage of enrolled children that received medical and dental exams 100% of all Head Start children had medical and dental homes providing continuous and ongoing health and dental care, including examinations.
+- (D) The results of the most recent review by the Secretary and the financial audit The FY18 financial audit was accepted and approved on January 23, 2019. - (E) The percentage of enrolled children that received medical and dental exams 99% of all Early Head Start children had a medical home and 89% of children had a dental home providing continuous and ongoing health and dental care, including examinations.

-(F) Information about parent involvement activities Parent Involvement
+(F) Information about parent involvement activities

+Parent Involvement